About Betsy Todd, MPH, RN

 An epidemic of locally acquired cases in the U.S. remains unlikely; window and door screens and the widespread use of air conditioning decrease (though don’t eliminate) human exposure to mosquitoes.

 But even with limited local spread, the possibility of microcephaly or other neurological injury in utero is serious, and the CDC has issued its first ever infectious disease–related travel advisory inside U.S. borders.
-Pregnant women are cautioned to avoid travel to parts of Florida where […]
+Pregnant women are cautioned to avoid travel to parts of Florida where there is […]

 2016-11-21T13:01:02-05:00August 5th, 2016|Nursing|0 Comments